Control the health of Windows devices

-When a user enrolls, the device is registered with Azure AD, and enrolled with a compatible MDM solution like Intune.
+When a user enrolls, the device is registered with Microsoft Entra ID, and enrolled with a compatible MDM solution like Intune.

 Microsoft is working with third-party MDM ISVs to support automated MDM enrollment and policy based access checks.
-Steps to turn on auto-MDM enrollment with Azure AD and Intune are explained in the Windows 10, Azure AD And Microsoft Intune: Automatic MDM Enrollment Powered By The Cloud! blog post.
+Steps to turn on auto-MDM enrollment with Microsoft Entra ID and Intune are explained in the Windows, Microsoft Entra ID And Microsoft Intune: Automatic MDM Enrollment Powered By The Cloud! blog post.

 When a user enrolls a device successfully, the device becomes trusted.
-Azure AD provides single-sign-on to access company applications and enforces conditional access policy to grant access to a service not only the first time the user requests access, but every time the user requests to renew access.
+Microsoft Entra ID provides single-sign-on to access company applications and enforces conditional access policy to grant access to a service not only the first time the user requests access, but every time the user requests to renew access.

 The user will be denied access to services when sign-in credentials are changed, a device is lost/stolen, or the compliance policy isn't met at the time of request for renewal.

 Depending on the type of email application that employees use to access Exchange online, the path to establish secured access to email can be slightly different.
-However, the key components: Azure AD, Office 365/Exchange Online, and Intune, are the same.
+However, the key components: Microsoft Entra ID, Office 365/Exchange Online, and Intune, are the same.
 The IT experience and end-user experience also are similar.

 Clients that attempt to access Office 365 will be evaluated for the following properties:

 - Is the device managed by an MDM?